sdss/sdsstools/README.md

 To stop the daemon do `daemonize stop NAME`.
 See `daemonize --help` for more options.

+## Date functions

+The function `sdsstools.time.get_sjd()` returns the integer with the SDSS-style Modified Julian Day.
+The function accepts an observatory (`'APO'` or `'LCO'`) but otherwise will try to determine the current location from environment variables or the fully qualified domain name.

 ## Bundled packages

 For convenience, `sdsstools` bundles the following products: